jacobbli/trip-cost-calculator-app/README.md

 # Trip Calculator

-Allows users to calculate the cost of a car share rental based on the rates of a Vancouver based car share company.
-Please note that the rates used in this app are from ~2018 and may be out of date.
+Allows users to calculate the cost of a car share rental based on the rates of a car share company.

-The 'Adjustments' page is for calculating the dollar value of adjustments/refunds in case of open rentals, disputes, etc.
+The 'Adjustments' calculator is for calculating the dollar value of adjustments/refunds in case of open rentals, disputes, etc.

-Please note that this application was built solely as a beginner web development project and is not affiliated with any Vancouver based car share companies in any way.
+This application is not affiliated with any car share company.

+*Rates are up-to-date as of October 1, 2021.

 # Installation